albrechtjan/workload/README.md

 Website and API for workload monitoring of students at TU Dresden.

-Written by Konstantin Schubert.
+* Written by Konstantin Schubert.
-Email: konstantin@schubert.fr
+* Email: konstantin@schubert.fr
-Website: konstantinschubert.fr
+* Website: konstantinschubert.fr

-Please do not hesitate to contact with questions.
+* *Do not hesitate to contact me with questions.*
-Also, I am always interested in new projects.
+* *I am always interested in new projects.*

 This repository containes the code to run the workload monitoring website and the Web-API that is needed by the corresponding workload monitoring Android app.
 The Android app has its [own repository (and documentation)](https://github.com/KonstantinSchubert/workload-android).